microlithix/AnsiParser/Doc/docs/ControlSequences.md

 # Control Sequences

 Control sequences will be parsed into one of two element types depending on whether or not the sequence contains a private parameter string.
-Control sequences without a private parameter string will be parsed into standard <xref:Microlithic.Text.Ansi.Element.AnsiControlSequence> records in accordance with Section 5.4 of [ECMA-48](References.md#ecma-48), while control sequences with private parameter strings will be parsed into <xref:Microlithic.Text.Ansi.Element.AnsiPrivateControlSequence> records.
+Control sequences without a private parameter string will be parsed into standard <xref:Microlithix.Text.Ansi.Element.AnsiControlSequence> records in accordance with Section 5.4 of [ECMA-48](References.md#ecma-48), while control sequences with private parameter strings will be parsed into <xref:Microlithix.Text.Ansi.Element.AnsiPrivateControlSequence> records.

 In Backus-Naur form, a control sequence can be described as follows: